 Today, we have numerous brands of web browsers and most of them are clones of either Internet Explorer or Mozilla and are designed with the same goal in mind that is to become the most popular browser.
 To enhance that popularity, their makers continually add options to enable users to easily search, find and download all types of media regardless of copyright or restrictions imposed by authors.

 Today, webmasters and designers wanting to protect web content need to employ

-The ASPS Web Reader is a complete web browser.
+The ASPS Web Browser is a complete web browser.
 It is not a shell or skin wrapped

 around your default web browser.
 Consequently it is not governed by your default

 browser settings and nothing can be disabled without preventing the ASPS Web

 Browser to run and function as intended.
 For the technically minded its core is